harshaljanjani/harshaljanjani/README.md

 ## 💫 About Me:
 - 🔭 **Passionate about Research & Development** in Machine Learning and Artificial Intelligence.
-- 👯 Looking to collaborate with like-minded developers to build innovative ML and Data Science projects.
+- 👯 Looking to collaborate with like-minded developers to build innovative projects.
-- 🪴 Currently exploring new ML models and contributing to open-source projects.
+- 🪴 Currently exploring new avenues of machine learning, staying up-to-date with research and contributing to open-source projects.
 - 📫 **Reach me at:** harshaljanjaniwork@gmail.com.
 - 👀 **Fun Fact:** I enjoy playing chess and the piano in my free time.
 - 🐬 **Personal Website:** https://harshaljanjani.netlify.app/